Advanced treatment for single ventricle defects in babies

 A single ventricle defect is a form of congenital heart disease, meaning a heart condition that children are born with.
 In babies with single ventricle defects, one of the lower heart chambers (ventricles) hasn't developed correctly, which prevents one or both ventricles from properly pumping oxygen-rich blood to the body.
 Single ventricle defects are serious conditions, but they are often spotted before birth and can be treated with a series of three operations.

-The second operation—the Glenn procedure—takes place when your baby is between four and six months old.
-During this procedure, the shunt is removed and blood flow is re-routed from the upper body to the lungs.
+The second surgery—the Glenn procedure—takes place when your baby is between four and six months old.
+During this procedure:

 About Our Program